|Title:||Gregory Lee '87 and Russell Ball '88 Endowed Coach for Squash at Harvard University|

 Way, a professional coach for more than 25 years and one of the best teachers of the game in the world, was hired as Harvard's Gregory Lee ’87 and Russell Ball ’88 Endowed Coach for Squash at Harvard University on Aug.
 9, 2010.

-Way guided the women's team to an undefeated season at 13-0, taking its second-straight national title and its third Ivy League title in five years.
+In 2015-16, Way guided the women's team to an undefeated season at 13-0, taking its second-straight national title and its third Ivy League title in five years.
 Ranked No. 1 for the entire season, the Crimson outlasted Trinity in the Howe Cup semifinal before Ivy League Player and Rookie of the Year Sabrina Sobhy clinched the game-winning match to down Penn in the final, 5-4, as Way became the fastest coach in Howe Cup history to take home four national championships.
 The men posted a 6-7 record on the season and finished tied for second in the Ancient Eight standings at 5-2.

 After four successful years, Harvard squash continued to thrive in the fifth year of coach Way's tenure.
 Coach Way lead the women's program to a 13-1 season and its third national title in four years, taking down rival Trinity, 7-2, in front of a home crowd on the Barnaby Courts.
 The men's team finished the season 10-4, going a perfect 7-0 in Ancient Eight play to bring home the teams third-consecutive Ivy League Championship and a third place finish at the team national championships.